Published Oct 28, 2024

 1. Northwestern is an embarrassment right now.

 Coaching decisions were riddled with the same mistakes that have plagued Northwestern for weeks.
 The Cats' offense didn't find the end zone for the second week in a row and managed just 163 yards while turning the ball over twice.
 Northwestern's defense played a strong first half but the wheels came off as the game went on.
 Iowa scored touchdowns on each of their first three drives in the second half, adding on to a touchdown on the Hawkeyes' final drive of the opening half.
-Not to be outdone, NU's special teams allowed a punt return touchdown and a 50-yard field goal came up short on one of the offense's positive drives.
+Not to be outdone, NU's special teams allowed a punt return touchdown and a 50-yard field goal came up short on one of the offense's only positive drives.

 The offense cannot do anything positive and has been inoperable in three different Big Ten games.
 Getting to fourth down and punting without a catastrophe in the first three downs is a resounding success these days for offensive coordinator Zach Lujan's unit, one that often finds itself in the shadow of its own end zone with no way out.
 The defense does its fair share, but without any help from the rest of the operation, it can't win games by itself.
 To top it off, coaching decisions continue to defy logic and hurt a team that is already severely limited by its personnel at certain key positions.
 Very little is working and the lopsided scores of the last two games bear that out.